geomob/geomob-website/_posts/2019-01-02-march-19th-geomob-details.markdown

 Our speakers on the evening of the 19th will be:

-* [Steven Feldman](https://twitter.com/StevenFeldman) returns with a presentation entitled "So, you want me to invest in your geo start-up"
+* [Steven Feldman](https://twitter.com/StevenFeldman) returns with a presentation entitled "_So, you want me to invest in your geo start-up_"

-* [Karolina Alexiou](https://twitter.com/_sandtweets) poses the question "Is London a Forest?
-How to Use GIS and Open Data to Find Out."
+* [Karolina Alexiou](https://twitter.com/_sandtweets) poses the question "_Is London a Forest?
+How to Use GIS and Open Data to Find Out._"

-* [David Piesse](https://twitter.com/mapdev) returns to present "Simple, Lovable, Complete - Building a geo SaaS to fix a problem"
+* [David Piesse](https://twitter.com/mapdev) returns to present "_Simple, Lovable, Complete - Building a geo SaaS to fix a problem_".

 * [Dan Stowell](https://twitter.com/mclduk) asks "_Where *exactly* are the solar panels_"

 * [Dominic Stubbins](https://twitter.com/DomStubbins) will tell us about "_Ways different organisations are using AI to solve spatial problems_".

-* [Tomas Holderness](https://twitter.com/iHolderness) of [Addresscloud](https://www.addresscloud.com) will talk about "Faster Rasters in The Cloud".
+* [Tomas Holderness](https://twitter.com/iHolderness) of [Addresscloud](https://www.addresscloud.com) will talk about "_Faster Rasters in The Cloud_".

 All that, and geobeers!
 A geo good time is guaranteed.